Thairo Estrada Preview, Player Props: Giants vs. Dodgers

 Dodgers Pitching Rankings

-- The Dodgers' 4.12 team ERA ranks 13th among all MLB pitching staffs.
+- The Dodgers have the 13th-ranked team ERA across all league pitching staffs (4.11).

-- Dodgers pitchers combine to give up 197 total home runs at a clip of 1.2 per game (to rank 20th in baseball).

-- His last appearance was on Sunday against the San Francisco Giants, when the left-hander threw five scoreless innings while giving up two hits.
+- In his last outing on Wednesday against the Colorado Rockies, the righty tossed seven innings, allowing two earned runs while surrendering seven hits.

-- In 23 games this season, the 35-year-old has amassed a 2.42 ERA and 9.4 strikeouts per nine innings, while allowing a batting average of .207 to his opponents.
+- In 21 games this season, the 24-year-old has a 3.89 ERA and 8.6 strikeouts per nine innings, while giving up a batting average of .231 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.